eshwes01/travel/README.md

   # User Experience - UX

 ## Site Aims

   The site purpose is to embrace families and individuals who love to make effortless travel around Sound East Asia region.

   Any user who didn't register can be able to see all types of tour packages and prices for each destinations shown as well as requesting the booking for the specific packages.

-However, in order to request comments / review on the destination info page they will need to register.
+  However, in order to request the booking for desired package and adding the comments on the destination info page they will need to be registered.

 ## Agile Methodology

 The Agile Methodology was used to plan this project.
 This was implemented through Github and the Project Board.

-Please find my Kanban Board with my user stories [here]
+Please find my Kanban Board with my user stories [https://github.com/users/eshwes01/projects/4]

 ## Epics and User Stories